Jallal-Hussain/useReducer-project/README.md

+# UseReducer-Hook Projects
-# This repo refers to the practice work of useReducer() hook in React with different simple projects.
+This repo refers to the practice work of useReducer() hook in React with different simple projects.